sychou/makepub/README.md

 python makepub.py
 ```

 This will create an EPub file in the same directory.
+The name of the file is based on the title in the `feeds.opml` file with the current date appended.
+For example, `Makepub Feeds - April 3, 2024.epub`.
 You can open this file in any EPub reader.